 Septoplasty and Sleep Apnea

-If you had a septoplasty because you couldn't breath through your nose and it has been at least 4 months since the surgery, it is possible that adhesions formed in your nose or the septum wasn't completely corrected.
+If you had a septoplasty because you couldn't breathe through your nose and it has been at least 4 months since the surgery, it is possible that adhesions formed in your nose or the septum wasn't completely corrected.
 It is also possible that you have another reason for your snoring and/or snoring besides your deviated septum.

 Hope this helps,